Seminole County Government

 A comparable amount of education, training, or experience may be substituted for the minimum qualifications.

 - Additional Requirements

-Ability to establish and maintain effective working relationships with co-workers, subordinates, and managers including interacting tactfully and effectively with other County staff and the general public.
+Ability to deal tactfully and effectively with subordinates, other County staff and the general public.

 Must possess and maintain a valid Florida Driver's License.